shiventi/sparq/docs/progress.md

 # sparq Progress

+## OCT 17, 2025
+- Created all_class_schedule_to_json.js
+- Generated schedule.json which creates the json schedule
+- Updated app.py to returns json of courses you can take with professor, timings etc
+- Updated quick.py to reflect app.py changes
+- Added documentation.md to create a simple documentation for usage.
+- Reformed readme.md to make it more readable

 ## OCT 15, 2025
 - Fixed app.py Science Course recomendations
 - Made events.py print a proper json with important info